Get faster web sites

 Folders which are not to be accessible from web should be placed outside of the web root.

 For javascript files you may minify your files, but it doesn't increase performance much unless you have huge 5mbyte+ files.
-And if you do have huge javascript files, you should consider reducing it as huge js-files is quite often considered bloatware.
+If you do have huge javascript files you should consider reducing the amount of javascript on your web site.

-Loading excessively amount of css/js-files should be avoided.
+Loading excessively amount of css/js-files into the same page should be avoided.

 Images